-The International Committee of the Red Cross (ICRC), an independent humanitarian organisation working to protect and assist victims of armed conflict and other situations of violence worldwide, welcomes nominations for its 2019 Award for Humanitarian Reporting.
+The International Committee of the Red Cross (ICRC), an independent humanitarian organization working to protect and assist victims of armed conflict and other situations of violence worldwide, welcomes nominations for its 2020 award for humanitarian reporting.

 Who can participate?